Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Operational (;/%) Precedences (For Human Eyes Only!)
 ;

+; Editorial:

 ; This sentence is ignored. % This sentence is ignored.
 This-sentence-is-ignored.

 ; This sentence is ignored.
 This-sentence-is-ignored. % This sentence is ignored.

-% Prolog:
+; Logical:

+% This sentence is translated to Prolog. ; This sentence is ignored.
 %   This sentence is translated to Prolog.
+%   This sentence is translated to Prolog. ; This sentence is ignored.
 %       This sentence is translated to Prolog.
 %   This sentence is translated to Prolog.
 This sentence is translated to Prolog.
-%       This sentence is translated to Prolog.
-This sentence is translated to Prolog.
-%   This sentence is translated to Prolog.

 % This sentence is translated to Prolog. ; This sentence is ignored.
 % This sentence is translated to Prolog. ; This sentence is ignored.
 This-is-ignored.